 RS: Where do you see your work going in the future?

-MF: The ideas that I have been working with in my photographic imagery have carried over to other mediums, including sculptural assemblage and small installations.
+MF: The ideas that I have been working with in my photographic imagery have carried over to other mediums, including sculpture and installations.
 I find the fluid interchange between art and science to be compelling.
 They are two separate fields of study, but both have the idea of intense seeing at their core.
 I locate my work at this nexus of exchange.
 I will always work with photography in some form, but regardless of the medium, I continue to be attracted to the idea of the unknown.